Jake Averillo

 Jake Averillo (born 11 August 2000) is an Australian professional rugby league footballer who plays as a for the Dolphins in the National Rugby League (NRL).

-He previously played for the Canterbury-Bankstown Bulldogs.
-He played as a er, and earlier in his career.
+Averillo previously played for the Canterbury-Bankstown Bulldogs.
+He also played as a er, and earlier in his career.

 Background

 Averillo was born in Sydney and played junior rugby league for Bankstown Sports and Moorebank Rams.
-He is the nephew of Socceroo Jason Van Blerk, the grandson of Socceroo Cliff Van Blerk and is of Zimbabwean descent.
+He is the nephew of Socceroo Jason Van Blerk, the grandson of Socceroo Cliff Van Blerk and is of Zimbabwean & Italian descent.